 In those early years whilst working extensively in intensive horticulture I also fell ill with Chronic Fatigue Syndrome as a result of chemical use on enterprises I worked in.
 This experience hastened my journey down the pathway of sustainable and organic agriculture.
 I am passionate about my belief that our health is dependant upon the health of the food we eat, which is dependant upon the health of the soils on which the foodstuffs – be they animal or plant – are raised.
 Our health and perhaps more importantly the health of our descendants and the earth itself is dependant upon each and every one of us leaving the land, in whatever capacity we have stewardship of it, in a better state than when we assumed that stewardship.
 This is true of a suburban backyard or of thousands of acres – the size does not matter.

-You can read more about my business ventures in garden renovations, counselling/coaching and grazing management consulting here on our website.
+You can read more about my business ventures in regenerative agriculture coaching, garden renovations, counselling/coaching and grazing management consulting here on our website.

 Hello and welcome :) I come from a long line of farmers and have followed my passion and lived, studied and worked in agriculture my whole life.
 I love learning and have studied a Bachelor of Rural Science at UNE and a Master of Agriculture degree.
 I have completed many other courses in Agriculture and business fields over my 30 year career in agriculture, including a Permaculture Design Certificate.

 Whilst I have collected formal qualifications I have come to realise that it is not the pieces of paper you collect that count - it is the practical knowledge you acquire at the University of Life that is the most precious generator of wisdom there is.
 With over 25 years of experience in agriculture as a farmer, Rural Financial Counsellor, agricultural extension and consulting I love working with farmers to transform their lives, businesses and landscapes.